-Mr. Warren has litigated complex cases in state and federal courts in more than twenty states.
-His nationwide trial and appellate practice has included representation of a wide range of U.S. and international corporations and their directors, including Agnico-Eagle Mines, Arthur Andersen, Enron, General Motors, Health Management Associates, McGraw Hill, LaBranche, Parmalat, Satyam Computer, and Tyco.
-Mr. Warren also frequently counsels U.S. and foreign issuers, boards of directors and board committees, investment firms, and audit firms on disclosure, insider trading and other securities law issues, fiduciary duties and corporate governance, transactions, and in connection with internal and governmental investigations and cross-border regulatory proceedings.
+Mr. Warren has litigated complex cases in state and federal courts in more than 20 states.
+His nationwide trial and appellate practice included representation of a wide range of U.S. and international corporations and their directors.
+Mr. Warren also frequently counseled U.S. and foreign issuers, boards of directors and board committees, investment firms, and audit firms on disclosure, insider trading and other securities law issues, fiduciary duties and corporate governance, transactions, and in connection with internal and governmental investigations and cross-border regulatory proceedings.
 Mr. Warren also worked (and continues to work) on numerous litigations and other matters for pro bono clients, including the Innocence Project.

-Mr. Warren currently co-chairs the ABA Section of Litigation’s Federal Practice Task Force, where he has had principal responsibility for numerous initiatives, including proposals to and by Congress and the judiciary regarding class actions and other Federal Rules of Civil Procedure, and “up-the-ladder reporting” and “whistle-blower” rules under the Sarbanes-Oxley Act, as well as proposals by Congress and the judiciary regarding class actions and other Federal Rules of Civil Procedure.
-Mr. Warren was chair of a Litigation Section task force that initiated study of and then developed judicial protocols (adopted by the ABA in 2011 as recommended “best practices”) for litigating simultaneous US-Canadian cross-border class actions.
-Mr. Warren also served as a member of the Council of the Section of Litigation, which is responsible for setting Section policy on issues affecting the legal profession; and he is the Section’s Liaison to the ABA’s Standing Committee on the American Judicial System.
-He previously has co-chaired the Section’s Committees on Class Actions and Derivative Suits and Securities Litigation, its Ethics and Professionalism Committee, as well as the Section’s Attorney-Client Privilege Task Force and its Task Force on the Independent Lawyer; and he was chair of a Litigation Section task force that initiated study of and then developed judicial protocols (adopted by the ABA in 2011 as recommended “best practices”) for litigating simultaneous U.S.-Canadian cross-border class actions.
+Mr. Warren currently co-chairs the ABA Section of Litigation’s Federal Practice Task Force, where he has had principal responsibility for numerous initiatives, including proposals to and by Congress and the judiciary regarding class actions and other Federal Rules of Civil Procedure, and “up-the-ladder reporting” and “whistle-blower” rules under the Sarbanes-Oxley Act; and he is the Section’s Liaison to the ABA’s Standing Committee on the American Judicial System.
+Mr. Warren also served as a member of the Council of the Section of Litigation, which is responsible for setting Section policy on issues affecting the legal profession.
+He previously co-chaired the Section’s Committees on Class Actions and Derivative Suits and Securities Litigation, its Ethics and Professionalism Committee, as well as the Section’s Attorney-Client Privilege Task Force and its Task Force on the Independent Lawyer; and he was chair of a Litigation Section task force that initiated study of and then developed judicial protocols (adopted by the ABA in 2011 as recommended “best practices”) for litigating simultaneous U.S.-Canadian cross-border class actions.

-Mr. Warren has been recognized by industry and business media as a leading securities and corporate governance lawyer, including by The Legal 500, Best Lawyers in America and SuperLawyers.
-In 2013, the Financial Times recognized his successful defense of the outside directors of Satyam Computer – in securities class action litigation relating to a $1 billion financial fraud perpetrated by Satyam’s founder – as among the “Litigation Heavyweights” in the publication’s annual “US Innovative Lawyers Report.”
+Mr. Warren was recognized by industry and business media as a leading securities and corporate governance lawyer, including by The Legal 500, Best Lawyers in America and SuperLawyers.
+In 2013, the Financial Times recognized him as being among the “Litigation Heavyweights” in the publication’s annual “US Innovative Lawyers Report.”

-Mr. Warren twice has been a member of Weil’s Management Committee, and co-chairs the Firm’s Ethics Committee.
+Mr. Warren was twice a member of Weil’s Management Committee and co-chaired the Firm’s Ethics Committee.
 Mr. Warren holds a B.A. from Columbia College and a J.D. from Columbia Law School, where he was Editor-in-Chief of the Columbia Journal of Transnational Law and a Harlan Fiske Stone Scholar.